odedia/tpcf-workshop/README.md

 spring.cache.type=REDIS
 ```

-Verify that Caching works locally and in PCF.
+Verify that Caching works locally and in TPCF.

 ## 9 - Data with Spring Boot